 Dark streaks in Cornelia crater.

-In an intriguing development, scientists have spotted intriguing gullies that sculpt the walls of geologically young craters.
+The University of Sydney In an intriguing development, scientists have spotted intriguing gullies that sculpt the walls of geologically young craters.
 On Earth such features are carved by liquid water - but surely not on Vesta?!